rtuin/mcp-mermaid-validator/README.md

 This project is structured as a simple TypeScript Node.js application that:

-1. **Main Application**: A Node.js service that validates Mermaid diagrams and returns rendered SVG output
+1. **Main Application**: A Node.js service that validates Mermaid diagrams and returns rendered PNG output
 2. **MCP Integration**: Uses the Model Context Protocol SDK to expose functionality to MCP-compatible clients
 3. **Mermaid CLI Integration**: Leverages the Mermaid CLI tool to perform diagram validation and rendering